 - Sapsik‘ʷałá (Teacher) Education Program (for American Indian/Alaska Native Scholars) — embedded in UOTeach application.

 - Logan Graduate Teacher Scholarship Program — established to benefit financially needy students seeking a degree in education with the intention to teach in public schools.

-- The ESPRIT UOTeach scholarship is a National Science Foundation funded pipeline program for University of Oregon Science majors pursuing K–12 science teaching careers.
+- The MaSTERIt UOTeach Scholarship is a National Science Foundation funded pipeline program for University of Oregon science and math majors pursuing 6–12 science and math teaching careers.

 - Lane Regional Teacher Pathways Program is a district teacher licensure scholarship partnership designed to create a single pipeline capable of producing effective, culturally and linguistically diverse teachers support.
 Applications due February.

 - Oregon Teacher Scholars Program - 772 (March 1 by 5:00 p.m.)
 Oregon’s new program offers $5,000 scholarships to help Oregon realize the goal of a more diverse workforce.
 Must enroll in an approved Oregon preliminary teacher licensure program.
 This program was created by Senate Bill 182, to help develop an educator workforce that better reflects the demographics of Oregon students.